apache/hudi/docs/quickstart.md

 $ mvn clean install -DskipTests
 ```

-{% include callout.html content="You might want to add your spark assembly jar to project dependencies under 'Module Setttings', to be able to run Spark from IDE" type="info" %}
+{% include callout.html content="You might want to add your spark jars folder to project dependencies under 'Module Setttings', to be able to run Spark from IDE" type="info" %}

 {% include note.html content="Setup your local hadoop/hive test environment, so you can play with entire ecosystem.
 See [this](http://www.bytearray.io/2016/05/setting-up-hadoopyarnsparkhive-on-mac.html) for reference" %}